rvedam/rvedam.github.io/content/about.md

 I am an advocate for functional programming and am interested in its role in the technology landscape as it gets wider adoption.
 I am also interested in the continuous evolution of both the field of computer science and the software industry in general.
-To further pursue this interest, I organize and give talks online for the Atlanta Functional Programming Meetup.
-One of these activities is the CL study group, which is a virtual study group that is live streamed on Youtube.
-Please check them out!
+To further pursue these interests, I organize and give talks online for the Atlanta Functional Programming Meetup.
+A couple of these activities include the following study groups (held virtually weekly and livestreamed via Youtube):

+* CL Study group
+* Haskell Study Group

+Please join us!
+More information about these meetups are available on the Atlanta Functional Programming meetup page.